Pedro-PFerreira/CG/project/README.md

 - We displayed them in our panorama and we noticed also that we had to resize our highplane, so every elements of the world could be visible.
 Here is the final result:

 ![Trees](./screenshots/project-t01g01-5.png)

+## What was not done:

+- Unfortunately, we could not do egg drop and also the additional development at time.